 Cloud Vulnerability DB

 The vulnerability CVE-2025-47888 affects the Jenkins DingTalk Plugin versions 2.7.3 and earlier.
-This security flaw was discovered by Pierre Beitz from CloudBees, Inc. and was publicly disclosed on May 14, 2025.
-The vulnerability involves the plugin's handling of SSL/TLS certificate validation for DingTalk webhook connections (Jenkins Advisory, NVD).
+This security flaw, discovered by Pierre Beitz from CloudBees, Inc., was publicly disclosed on May 14, 2025.
+The vulnerability involves the plugin's unconditional disabling of SSL/TLS certificate and hostname validation for connections to configured DingTalk webhooks (Jenkins Advisory, Wiz).

-The vulnerability stems from the DingTalk Plugin unconditionally disabling SSL/TLS certificate and hostname validation for connections to the configured DingTalk webhooks.
-The issue has been assigned a Medium severity rating according to CVSS metrics.
-The vulnerability is tracked under the identifier SECURITY-3353 in Jenkins' security tracking system (Jenkins Advisory).
+The vulnerability stems from the DingTalk Plugin's implementation that unconditionally disables SSL/TLS certificate and hostname validation when establishing connections to configured DingTalk webhooks.
+The issue has been assigned a Medium severity rating with a CVSS v3.1 base score of 5.9 (CVSS:3.1/AV:N/AC:H/PR:L/UI:N/S:U/C:H/I:L/A:N).
+The vulnerability is tracked under the identifier SECURITY-3353 in Jenkins' security tracking system (Jenkins Advisory, AttackerKB).

 The disabling of SSL/TLS certificate and hostname validation makes the plugin's connections vulnerable to Man-in-the-Middle (MITM) attacks.
-This security weakness could allow attackers to intercept, monitor, or manipulate the communication between Jenkins and DingTalk webhooks (Security Online).
+This security weakness could allow attackers to intercept, monitor, or manipulate the communication between Jenkins and DingTalk webhooks (Wiz).

 As of the publication of the security advisory on May 14, 2025, no fix is available for this vulnerability.
 Users of the affected plugin should consider implementing network-level security controls to protect webhook communications until a patch is released (Jenkins Advisory).